keisersoze/matrix_cpp/README.md

         it override accessors returning the 0 element of the type `<E>` in the non-diagonal positions.

 * `submatrix_matrix_impl <E>`
         the decoration class for a submatrix.
-The submatrix is modeled with two pair of int that represent the first and last elements of the submatrix; it overrides accessors performing additional controls based on the size of the submatrix.
+The submatrix is modeled with two pair of int that represent the first and last elements of the submatrix.
+The class overrides accessors performing additional controls based on the size of the submatrix.

 ### Shared pointers
 In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus preventing memory leaks from unexpected behaviours from user's program.